pwnj0hn/HG-UV98/README.md

 ## Software in repo
 * HG-UV98 EN V2.0 setup.rar - English radio software v2.0 (Not especially good, but it works.)
 * APRS 51TNC-ENG.zip - APRS software (I am not getting this to work..)
+* APRS_51Serial_20181009.rar - APRS software (Do not work with Prolific USB adapter)

+## Using the Radio software
+To be able to write to or read from the radio with the programming software, the radio needs to be turned on when holding the lower side key (PF1).
+You will then get another boot screen with some Chinese characters.)

 ## How to update radio firmware
 * Download and install TeraTerm (https://osdn.net/projects/ttssh2/releases/)